 Photo by istock.com/bennymarty

-After you exit the tram, up ahead on your left is the Central Market building, and the beginning of the Central–Mid-Levels Escalator.
+After you exit the tram, up ahead on your left is Central Market, and the beginning of the Central–Mid-Levels Escalator.
 Ride the escalator up to Gage Street, turn right, and you’ll find the old Graham Street wet market, the only one of its kind in Central.
 Wander around to see vendors selling fresh fruits and veg, butchers chopping slabs of pork, buckets of homemade tofu, and local goods such as salted duck egg.
 Walking around here is definitely a sensory overload, and we hope you have on closed-toed shoes because wet markets are, well, wet.

-8. Hollywood Road
+8. Amble down Hollywood Road

 Hollywood Road Sign on Public Road in Hong Kong